mxdds/Aurora-Cosmetic-Frontend/README.md

 ---

-**Aurora Cosmetic Frontend** - Built with ❤️ using React and modern web technologies
+**Aurora Cosmetic Frontend-** - Built with ❤️ using React and modern web technologies